Lenglet happy not to face Messi

 "Barça's philosophy is to bring the ball out from the back and it's the only club in the world that plays this way.
 Everyone has told me how incredible the city is, too, and that when you sign for Barça you never want to leave."

-Lenglet should feature for Barcelona in its pre-season tour of America, with many of its stars still on holiday after the FIFA World Cup.
+Lenglet should feature for Barcelona in their pre-season tour of America, with many of their stars still on holiday after the World Cup.